 Ka’ena Point State Park is one of Oahu’s most beautiful coastal hiking trails.
-It is one that offers not only spectacular ocean views and amazing wildlife, but is also a part of a historical piece here.
-This coastal hiking trail in Hawaii offers both beauty and history at Ka’ena Point.
-The railroad around Ka’ena Point is positioned along this spectacular Coastal Hiking Trail in Oahu.
+It is one that offers not only spectacular ocean views and amazing wildlife, but also has some historical significance.
+In my opinion, this coastal hiking trail is one of the best beach trails in Oahu.
+And you will find both beauty and history at Ka’ena Point.
+So, I hope you enjoy this hiking guide to Ka’ena Point Hawaii.

 Another wonderful feature of this Hawaii state park is the wildlife.
 You will be impressed by a particular large sea bird called Albatross which migrate here to nest and mate.
 These Laysan albatross (P. immutabilis- endangered) are also known as “nomads of the ocean” and are extremely interesting to watch.
 It’s amazing that these birds can live up 50 years and will sometimes fly 2,000 miles in one day.
 The albatross can actually remain out to sea for up to five years before returning to the island of which they were born.

 During mating and courtship, you’ll see the rendezvous dance and shenanigans of which are performed with the same mate for life.
 The other species of this large sea bird is the blackfooted albatross which is quite rare.

-Some of the other wild life you will find here are sea mammals.
+Some of the other wildlife you will find here are sea mammals.
 The sea lions and seals find their perfect comfy spot on the beach to take a nap.
 The green sea turtles can be found feeding on the reefs along the coast.
 And the endangered native Yellow Faced Bee are in the protection program.
 This includes the installation of nesting blocks and they are not to be disturbed.

 Keep in mind that there are two entry points to this trail; the first access point is via the Yokahama Bay (the Leeward Side-west side) and the Mokuleia side where the views are sensational.
-Other things to keep in mind if you plan to visit this park is there are no animals including dogs allowed in this park.
-There are some areas that you can drive through, but an all terrain vehicle or 4×4 is mostly recommended here.
+Other reminders are that this park, Ka’ena Point State Park, no animals are allowed here including dogs.
+There are some areas that you can drive through where you can go off roading, but an all terrain vehicle or 4×4 is mostly recommended here.

 The coastal hiking trail to Ka‘ena Point is approximately 3.5 miles and rated as moderate.
 It follows along an old railroad bed and former dirt road that ran along the westernmost point of O‘ahu.
 The trail leads to Ka‘ena Point Natural Area Reserve, a remote and scenic protected area sheltering some of the remaining traces of coastal sand dune habitat on the island, and home to native plants and sea birds.
 Enjoy the sight of whales as well, nearby this shoreline during the winter months. **Please check the park website prior to visiting for all the latest safety, permits and/or covid protocols.